 Today, Msgr.
-Esseff asks that you take an hour to enter into the inner self and to listen to what God wants you to do.
+Esseff asks that you take an hour to enter the inner self and listen to what God wants you to do.
 Write down what you hear God say in Psalm 139

 To the choirmaster.
 A Psalm of David.

 1O Lord, thou hast searched me and known me!